paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 The detailed analysis procedure is described below and can be used to reproduce the results.

+The included `run-star-fusion-v2.sh` script can be used in place of the `run-star-fusion.sh` script to speed up the analysis.
+The updated script also runs STAR and STAR-Fusion separately, providing more control over the STAR parameters, which can be useful for optimizing settings for certain datasets.

 ## RNA-Seq datasets

 Four datasets are analyzed in this study: